What You’ll Learn 🖥️

 Example of a 1/12-octave filter:

-Y scale type can be chosen between
+The Y scale type can be selected according to your requirements.

 There can be different Weighting: